Aider-AI/aider/docs/benchmarks.md

 [function calling API](https://openai.com/blog/function-calling-and-other-api-updates)
 to specify a bunch of specific diffs".

-Having a reliable way for GPT to read/modify/write source files is critical to using GPT to edit code within an existing codebase.

 To measure the impact of changes to the edit format,
 I created a code editing benchmark based on the [Exercism python](https://github.com/exercism/python) coding exercises.
-The benchmark measures how well aider & GPT can turn a human coding request into actual runnable code saved into files that passes unit tests.
+The benchmark measures how well aider & GPT can turn a natural language coding request into actual runnable code saved into files that passes unit tests.
 This is an end-to-end assessment of not just how well GPT can write code, but also how well it